 The broadcast schedule will be posted well in advance and will be posted and updated on this web site in our Teachers Resource Center.
 General and specific information pertaining to the scheduled presentation will also be available for your use in planning.

 Let's pick a date and see how this works.

 As an example, as per the published schedule a day of broadcasts (every two hours on a given date to cover multiple time zones) will take place on lets say April 18th at 9am.
 As a teacher you will know the broadcast is coming and perhaps have been weaving the content of the voyage into your normal lessons so the broadcast day is an anticipation peak for students.

 You decide to log into the 9am (your classroom time) session.
 You could also have your students anticipating the broadcast through the MapShare Live Tracking updates.

 Here is the ideal set up for a broadcast

 A WiFi signal in your classroom, a laptop, tablet or desk top computer with sound and camera.

-A computer projector would be nice but is not always necessary.
+A computer projector and screen or a monitor would be nice but is not always necessary.
 It would be great to have the ability to project onto a screen, wall or even white paper taped on a wall.
-Having the ability to move the camera is helpful so you can capture students asking questions, yes this is interactive for the live classroom.
+Having the ability to move the camera is helpful so you can capture students asking questions.
+Yes this is interactive for the live classroom.

 At minimum you can use a cell phone with the ability to gather your students close in to watch.
 Ideally you should have the ability even if by cell phone to record some or all of the broadcast from you're perspective.
 This recording could be posted on this web site should you wish to share it with other teachers and students around the world.